fziilk/WQ-Model-3-NN/README.md

 ```

 ## Testing
-Visit the [evaluation notebook](https://github.com/fziilk/WQ-Model-3-NN/blob/master/EVAL_MODEL3_NN_WQ.ipynb) to see how to load and get predictions from both version of the TLDI model.
+Visit the [evaluation notebook](https://github.com/fziilk/WQ-Model-3-NN/blob/master/EVAL_MODEL3_NN_WQ.ipynbgit) to see how to load and get predictions from the model.